 •Read a book

-•Work on your side business or blog
+•Work on your side business or write for your blog

 •Write a list of 3 things you are grateful for